 As a veteran residing in Minnesota, you may be entitled to educational benefits from the federal Pell Grant and Minnesota State Grant Programs.
 Your eligibility for state and federal aid is determined when you complete the Free Application for Federal Student Aid (FAFSA).

-This application can be completed online at www.fafsa.gov.
+This application can be completed online at fafsa.ed.gov.
 The paper FAFSA becomes available in early winter, and may be obtained from high school counselors, financial aid offices at postsecondary institutions, public libraries and from the Office of Higher Education.
 You may request a copy by calling the Federal Student Aid Information Center at (800) 433-3243.
 The FAFSA may be completed beginning January 1 for the fall term.

 This is a free application process.
 If the site requests a payment, you are on the wrong site.